craftcms/commerce/docs/payment-gateways.md

 ## Payment sources

-Commerce 2 supports storing payment sources for select gateways.
+Commerce 2 supports storing payment sources for selected gateways.
 Storing a payment source allows for a more streamlined shopping experience for your customers.

 The following first-party provided gateways support payment sources: